 - Primary Outcome Measures

-Name Time Method Pre-Interval Debulking Surgery (IDS) unconfirmed Objective Response Rate (ORR) Up to approximately 26 months ORR is defined as the percentage of participants with unconfirmed complete response (CR) or partial response (PR) on study treatment pre-IDS as assessed per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1 by the investigator.
+Name Time Method Pre-Interval Debulking Surgery (IDS) Unconfirmed Overall Response Rate (ORR) Up to approximately 102 weeks Pre-IDS unconfirmed ORR is defined as the percentage of participants with unconfirmed complete or partial response on study treatment pre-IDS as assessed per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1 by the Investigator.
+Complete Response (CR) is defined as disappearance of all target and non target lesions and any pathological lymph nodes must be \<10 millimeter (mm) in the short axis.
+Partial Response (PR) is defined as at least a 30% decrease in the sum of the diameters of target lesions, taking as a reference, the baseline sum of the diameters

 - Secondary Outcome Measures

-Number of participants with change in frequency and severity of items as measured by Patient Reported Outcomes Version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE) Up to approximately 35 months The PRO-CTCAE is a patient-reported outcome measure that was developed to evaluate symptomatic toxicities in participants in cancer clinical trials; it characterizes the frequency, severity, interference, and presence or absence of symptomatic toxicities.
+Number of Participants With Change in Frequency and Severity of Items as Measured by Patient Reported Outcomes Version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE) Up to approximately 206 weeks The PRO-CTCAE is a patient-reported outcome measure that was developed to evaluate symptomatic toxicities in patients in cancer clinical trials; it characterizes the frequency, severity, interference, and presence or absence of symptomatic toxicities.
 Responses ranges from 0 ("never," "none," "not at all," or "absent") to 4 ("almost constantly," "very severe," or "very much"), with a higher score indicating a higher frequency, severity, or interference of adverse events.

-Change from baseline in overall side effect bother as measured by Functional Assessment of Cancer Therapy - Item FACT-GP5 Up to approximately 35 months The FACT-GP5 item is a single item from the FACT-G that assesses how bothersome the side effects of treatment are for cancer participants The item has a 5-category response scale ranging from "0=Not at all" or "no bother" to "4=Very much" or "a lot of bother".
+Change From Baseline in Overall Side Effect Bother as Measured by Functional Assessment of Cancer Therapy - Item FACT-GP5 Up to approximately 206 weeks The FACT-GP5 item is a single item from the FACT-G that assesses how bothersome the side effects of treatment are for cancer patients.
+The item has a 5-category response scale ranging from "0=Not at all" or "no bother" to "4=Very much" or "a lot of bother".
 Higher scores indicate the side effects are more bothersome.

-Change From Baseline in European Organisation for Research and Treatment of Cancer Item Library 136 (EORTC IL136) Up to approximately 35 months The EORTC IL136 outcome uses selected items from the EORTC QLQ-C30, a 30-item survey evaluating health-related quality of life (HRQoL) in cancer participants.
-It includes multi-item scales and single-item measures: 5 functional scales, 3 symptom scales, 6 single items, and a global health/HRQoL scale.
-Functional and symptom items are rated on a 4-point scale from "Not at all" to "Very much."
-Global health status/QoL items use a 7-point scale from 1 ("Very Poor") to 7 ("Excellent").
-Scores are transformed to a 0-100 scale.
-Higher functional scores denote better function, while higher symptom scores indicate more severe symptoms.
+Change From Baseline in European Organisation for Research and Treatment of Cancer Item Library 136 (EORTC IL136) Up to approximately 206 weeks EORTC IL136 consists of specific items from the EORTC Quality of Life Questionnaire Core 30 (EORTC QLQ-C30).
+The EORTC QLQ-C30 is a 30-item survey designed to assess various aspects of health-related quality of life (HRQoL) in cancer patients.
+This questionnaire includes both multi-item scales and single-item measures, covering 5 functional scales, 3 symptom scales, 6 single items, and a global health status/HRQoL scale.
+The functional and symptom scales/items are rated on a 4-point scale with options "Not at all," "A little," "Quite a bit," and "Very much."
+The 2 items measuring global health status/quality of life use a 7-point scale ranging from 1 ("Very Poor") to 7 ("Excellent").
+Each item has a specific scoring system, and the scores are transformed to a 0-100 scale

 Trial Locations